Have a picky eater? You should stop pressuring them to try new foods

 Sometimes it works, sometimes it doesn't.
 And I have (somewhat) learned to chill a little, remembering that growing up, my sister was an absolute disaster when it came to food and eating, yet is now a fully functioning adult (and mother-of-three) who eats an (almost) full variety of foods.
 Mind you, she still doesn't eat cheese – not even on pizza.
 I know – it's beyond me too.

 Our mother, of course, drove herself near demented when we were kids trying to make my sister expand her extremely small selection of foods she'd eat.
 To no avail.

 However, according to a new study, she should have probably just backed off – and let her grow out of it.

-According to a recent study published in the journal Appetite, we shouldn’t pressure our kids to eat foods they don’t like because forcing them to eat these foods can create tension at mealtimes and damage the parent-child relationship.
+According to a study published in the journal Appetite, we shouldn’t pressure our kids to eat foods they don’t like because forcing them to eat these foods can create tension at mealtimes and damage the parent-child relationship.
 They also found that making kids eat unwanted foods didn’t even affect their eventual weight or whether they’d become picky eaters later in life.